fame-by-fameai/fame-ai/readme.md

    pip install -r requirements.txt
    ```

-3. Set up environment variables by creating a `.env` file at the project root with necessary API keys and configuration.
+3. Set up environment variables by creating a `.env` file at the project root with necessary API keys and configuration.🔑

-## Usage
+## Usage🛠️

 Once installed, you can run the agent to automate posting activities on Twitter: